mina-nagy1/malaria-cell-classification/README.md

-# Malaria Cell Classification using Deep Learning
+# Malaria Cell Classification using Convolutional Neural Network

 This project implements a convolutional neural network (CNN) to classify microscopic blood smear images as parasitized or uninfected, addressing a real-world medical image classification problem related to malaria diagnosis.